endurantgames/cosmiclegends/src/classes/inventor.md

 Choose six Personal Power Words from the following list:

 ::::::::::::: cpw :::::::
-- Advanced
+- Adapation
 - Analyze
-- Armor
-- Energy
+- Emitter
-- Field
+- Energetic
 - Force
-- Jet
 - Laser
 - Miniaturize
+- Redirection
+- Robotic
-- Redirect
+- Rocketry
-- Robot
+- Protection
-- Store
+- Powersuit
-- Tracer
+- Telemetry
-- Vehicle
+- Transportation
-- Weapon
+- TBD
 :::::::::::::::::::::::::

 When you use a **Power Display,** you can add one Personal Power Word for free.